data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 (2) a value w/ no arguments, (3) an op w/ arguments.
 The printing function should print the tokens out in the same manner as the 'tree' CLI tool.

+### June 04 Conclusion Notes:

+Proof of concept is working!
+The interpreter environment in its current configuration will now print out the abstract syntax tree that was read using the input from the client.
+That's really cool!

+The next thing to do is to add some functionality to resolve each node.
+This means that a node tha that stores a value should return the value, and a node with an operator and arguments should pop the elements off the stack, and resolve using the operation function.

+Variable symbols can be resolved before this stage, which would mean traversing the tree and replacing tokens with a stored value.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.